thibaultyou/prompt-library/prompts/ai_topic_idea_generator/view.md

 ### ✏️ One-line Description

-**Generates innovative AI application ideas for specific domains and constraints**
+**Generates diverse and innovative AI application ideas for specific domains and constraints**

 ### 📄 Description

-This prompt creates an AI assistant that specializes in generating creative and relevant AI application ideas across various domains.
-It analyzes the given domain, considers specified constraints, and produces a diverse range of innovative concepts, from practical near-term applications to futuristic ideas.
+This prompt creates an AI assistant specialized in generating creative and relevant AI application ideas across various domains.
+It analyzes core elements of a given area, identifies unique opportunities, and produces a range of innovative ideas that push the boundaries of AI capabilities while considering specific constraints.

 ### 🔧 Variables